nyeholt/silverstripe-restrictedobjects/README.md

-This module changes SilverStripe's object access module to be locked down as the default case, meaning that by default, there are NO permissions to an object except those explicitly granted to a user to a node (or tree)
+This module changes SilverStripe's object access module to be locked down as the default case, meaning that by default, there are NO permissions to an object except those explicitly granted to a user on a node (or tree), with the exception of admin users, who always have full access to all objects)

 The new model of permission access has a few concepts that are slightly different to the existing model, and draws off the model seen in Alfresco